Tuesday, 14 April 2026

 Conor Cruise O'Brien II

-During his career in the Civil service, Conor became increasingly sceptical about the position taken on the North by the Dublin governments.
-He was involved in producing propaganda to try and persuade the British government to hand over the 6 Northern counties to the Irish state.
-He realised however that most Southern Irish knew little of the north and did not really want partition to end.. as it would mean that a large number of ferociously anti Irish, anti Catholic Protestant Unionists would become Irish citizens and that would change the culture of the southern Irish state.
+Conro realised however that most Southern Irish knew little of the north and did not really want partition to end.. as it would mean that a large number of ferociously anti Irish, anti Catholic Protestant Unionists would become Irish citizens.
+They mostly did not want a change in the culture of the southern Irish state.
 So while the public claimed to want an end to partition, the truth was that they were very ambivalent about it.
-He married a girl from Northern Ireland and he made an effort to get to know Unionists, and he could see their point of view.
+He had married a girl from Northern Ireland and he made an effort to get to know Unionists, and he could see their point of view.
 While they were bigoted and treated Catholics in the North harshly, there was some truth in their belief that "Home Rule would be Rome Rule" as Southern Ireland was very much dominated by the Catholic church.

-Conor's first marriage ended in divorce which was unheard of in Ireland.
+Conor's first marriage ended in divorce which was almost unheard of in Ireland.
 When he left the Civil service, after the Katanga issue, he became a lecturer at various universities abroad, in Africa and in the USA.
 He became a Labour party activist and stood for election in the 1970s.
 He became a minister in the Coalition government in 1973.
 He returned to Ireland to live, and used his time as a minister to attack the IRA and to try to persuade the public to re evaluate their attitudes to Northern Ireland and Partition.

 Subscribe to: